As interest rates increase, so does the allure of optimizing your U.S. income tax deductions. But be careful, the devil is in the details.

 All these strategies should be thoroughly discussed with your tax advisors.
 Your J.P.
 Morgan team is available to work closely with them and you to help you assess your borrowing (both your needs and the loan’s structuring) so that you put yourself in the best possible position.

-1 In sharp contrast, no deductions are available for interest paid on personal loans, such as car loans and credit card interest.
+1 Interest on student loans may also be deductible if your adjusted gross income (AGI) is below a modest threshold.
+In sharp contrast, no deductions are available for interest paid on personal loans, such as car loans and credit card interest.

 Both scenarios assume an interest-only payment structure.
 If mortgage payments are amortized, the taxpayer’s interest deduction would vary each tax year.